Unless the Office of Financial Aid informs you otherwise, the requirements for students applying for Colgate aid are as follows:

 If you received aid in your first year and your family circumstances remain relatively unchanged, you can expect a comparable aid package that meets your demonstrated need in your upperclass years, provided you apply on time.

 I missed the deadline for applying for financial aid.
 What should I do?
 Will I still get aid?

 Submit your application materials as soon as possible.
 Colgate will continue to offer financial aid as long as resources allow.
 The composition of the aid award may change, though, if a student does not meet the application deadline.

 Is there a limit to how much I can work?

 Yes.
-Full-time students are held to a maximum of 20 hours of work per week while classes are in session.
+While classes are in session, full-time students are asked to schedule themselves for no more than 15 hours a week, and they are held to a maximum of 20 hours of work a week.
 (The limit does not apply when school is not in session, such as during summer break.)
 However, Colgate anticipates that students will need to work no more than 10-12 hours per week in order to earn their work-study awards.

 Is consumer debt considered part of the calculation in determining the family contribution?